 Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
 All percussion holes are logged on 1m intervals using visual inspection of washed drill chips and both full.
 Core is logged by geology and recorded between geological contacts by qualified geologists.
 Qualitative logging of colour, grainsize, weathering, structural fabric, lithology, alteration type and sulphide mineralogy carried out.
 Quantitative estimate of sulphide mineralogy and quartz veining.
 Logs are recorded at the core yard and entered into digital templates at the project office.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sampled sizes are appropriate to the grain size of the material being sampled.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
 BQ and NQ core cut at core yard and half core taken as sample.
-Samples from percussion pre collars are collected by spear sampling.
+Samples from percussion pre-collars are collected by spear sampling.
 Sampling on site aims to generate a &lt; 2kg sub sample to enable the entire sample to be pulverised without further splitting.
 Water is used in the dust depression proses during percussion drilling, resulting in wet chip samples.
 With core samples, the entire sample length is cut and sampled.
 Sample preparation is undertaken at ALS Laboratory Johannesburg, an ISO accredited laboratory.
 ALS utilises industry best practise for sample preparation for analysis involving drying of samples, crushing to &lt;5mm if required and then pulverising so that +85% of the sample passes 75 microns.
 CRM's, blanks and replicates are inserted every 30 samples and analysed with each batch.
 Lab supplied CRM's, blanks and replicates are analysed with each batch.
 Specific gravity measurements are made over the full length of each individual sample on split core where possible.
 Where not possible due to crushed or broken core, a minimum of 80% of the core sample is used.
-The specific gravity is determined by measuring and subtracting the wet weight from the dry weight recorded.
+The specific gravity is determined by measuring and subtracting the wet weight from the dry weight using an electronic density scale.
+Care is taken to clean and zero the scale between each weighing.
 The sample is first weighed in air and the weight recorded.
-The sample is first weighed in air and the weight recorded for net submerged weight and volume displacement read on measuring beaker.
+The sample is then weighed, while completely submerged in clean water within a measuring beaker.
+The mass of beaker and water are deducted for net submerged weight and volume displacement read on measuring beaker.
 The sample is then removed and placed back into the core tray in the correct position and orientation.
 The procedure is repeated for each geological sample interval.
+The data is recorded in the Specific Gravity Data Sheet.
+The specific gravity is calculated for each sample using the formula: